sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 load the effects into application.

+Effects are impulse responses used to perform linear convolution on audio

 The `loadEffects` method accept an array of objects.
-Each object key act as identifier of the effect and value represents the audio source url
+Each object key act as identifier of the effect and value represents the impulse response source url

 ```js
 const effects = [